By Ken Zurski

 Or was he?

-The introduction of a book containing Hite’s personal journal disputes claims he was struck down, but rather died from “natural causes” at the age of 41.
+The introduction of a book containing Hite’s personal journal disputes claims he was struck down, but rather died from “natural causes,” at the age of 41.
 His companions, the book asserts, “had died years before, and violently, while taking Kentucky and holding it against the Indians.”
 One theory is that Hite was injured by Indians and later died from his wounds.
 But how he died isn’t as important as what he left behind.
 A parcel of land where he settled, started a family, and ran a mill and tannery.

 Through the years, and for many generations, Hite’s descendants tended the land known as Fountain Bleu and an estate they dubbed Cave Springs Plantation.
 Then in 1869, the family sold the parcel to the State of Kentucky.
 The reason the state wanted it was explicit: open a new government institution for troubled youths near its largest city.

-As with any institution for the mentally disturbed in the early 20th century, the day-to-day operations were marred by allegations of abuse, malfeasance and deaths.
+As with any institution for the mentally challenged, in the early 20th century, the day-to-day operations were marred by allegations of abuse, malfeasance and deaths.
 Massive overcrowding was reported in the mid 1900’s and in 1943 the state grand jury found the asylum was committing people that were neither insane nor psychotic.
 One man was reportedly admitted for simply spitting in a courtroom.
 While the scientific merits of electric shock therapy and lobotomies were morally judged, the reports of fires, murders, and multiple escapes at the facility consistently filled the newspapers.
 It was a horror show.

 Since many died on the grounds, many were buried there too.
 So stories of ghosts and haunted spirits are attributed to the site.
 “Have the mournful souls that died at Central State remained at the only home most of them ever knew?” a local ghost hunter asked.

-The grounds, however, are also tied to the storied history of the Louisville underground, a series of caves and tunnels used before prohibition to move shipments – perhaps contraband during the Civil War – from the river docks to downtown buildings.
+The grounds, however, are also tied to the storied history of the Louisville underground.
+Literally, a series of caves and tunnels used before prohibition to move shipments – perhaps contraband during the Civil War – from the river docks to downtown buildings.
 Since a small cave existed before a tunnel was added, Hite was probably the first to discover the hole through the rock on his newly claimed property.
 Later after the state took over, the cave was reinforced with brick walls and pillars and used as cold storage mostly for perishable items like large cans of sauerkraut.
 The inside was reportedly lined with so many sauerkraut cans it was given a name by the locals: Sauerkraut Cave.

 In the back of the cave a tunnel was built which has its own back door, so there was a natural entryway and a man made exit.
 Many morose stories about the lunatic asylum involve Sauerkraut Cave, including tales of residents who may have used it as an escape route or more graphic reports of pregnant patients who went there to give birth and abandon their babies.
 Those who visit the site today say without lights the cave would have been too dark and too flooded to navigate.
 Still, desperate patients may have drowned or froze to death trying.